CONTRACTS & IP APPLIED TO THE INTERNET

 A. BRAVE NEW WORLD

 It is indeed a “brave new world” when it comes to the “world wide web” and its effect on our lives.
 The US congress has gone so far as to find that “The Internet . . .offer(s) a forum for a true diversity of political discourse, unique opportunities for cultural development, and myriad avenues for intellectual activity. . . .” such that it is now the official “policy of the United States (1) To promote the continued development of the Internet . . .(and) (2) to preserve the vibrant and competitive free market that presently exists for the Internet and other interactive computer services, unfettered by Federal or State regulation.”
 See 47 U.S.C. § 230.
-So when is the last time our government has actually decided things might run better without its intervention?

 B. NO WILD WEST

-Regardless, do not be fooled that the days of the Wild West have returned via your modem.
+Regardless, do not be fooled that the days of the Wild West have returned via your on-line connection.
 The very same code section makes it clear that “Nothing in this section shall be construed to limit or expand any law pertaining to intellectual property.”
 Intellectual property is that area of law dealing with Patents, Copyrights, Trademarks and Trade Secrets and anyone involved with the internet in any manner related to the conduct of business must become familiar with these concepts and how they affect their rights.
 Advances in digital technology have just made it all the easier to steal the creative products of others.
 Such creative products range from videos and music to digital images, computer software and trademarks stolen by “squatters” sitting on domain names.

 This numbers are not small.
 An estimated 100 million people are using the internet worldwide and growing every day.
 As is often the case, the result of growth in value is a corresponding growth in illicit trade.
 The Software Publisher’s Association announced that worldwide losses to piracy of business applications software in 1993 was $7.45 billion.
 “To put that in perspective,” says SPA Research director David Tremblay, “the 1992 sales of recorded music in the United States totaled $9 billion.”